 Blanding, UT 84511-0089

 Most vital records may be amended.
 All amendments require an affidavit or a court order.
 Please be aware, two persons (witnesses) having knowledge of the facts must complete and sign the affidavit.
-Signatures of both witnesses must be notarized.
-San Juan Public Health offers notary services.
+The signatures of both witnesses must be notarized.

 Birth records can only be amended if the certificate holder is alive.
 Any posthumous amendments require a court order.
 Any field that allows a change to be made with an affidavit can only be changed one time.
 All other changes require a court order.